mahta-zare/java-mysql-app-kubernetes/README.md

 We have a java application that uses MySQL as its database.
 To make this application more reliable and highly available, we use Kubernetes to orchestrate the containers of this application.
+We also replicate both the database and the app, so if one server goes down, the application is still reachable.

 Here are the steps to configure and deploy this application using k8s.
-The later steps cover the creating a Helm chart for this app.
+The last step covers the creation of a Helm chart for this app.

-We include deployment of this application in both Minikube and LKE.
+This application is deployed on Minikube

 step 1

 ```
 helm install -f chart-values-minikube.yaml my-release oci://registry-1.docker.io/bitnamicharts/mysql

-kubectl get pods
+kubectl get all
 ```

 step 2

-After building the jar file of my application using gradlew and building the docker image, I login to docker and push it to my private repository:
+After building the jar file of the java application using gradlew and building the docker image, I login to docker and push it to my private repository:

 ```
 docker login